Frequently Asked Questions

 We still believe that tests are a good way for students to differentiate themselves.
 Even if they are not required, if the scores are above the 90th percentile, we would still recommend that they be submitted.
 This allows admissions committees to have more information about your child that can help to separate them from the numerous other applicants.
 This holds true especially if your child does not have great grades or an impressive GPA.

-Our private school test preparation program is very rigorous and it is a good way for students to enrich themselves.
+Our private school admissions consulting is rigorous and is a good way for students to enrich themselves.
 It focuses on confidence-building and laying the foundation for future success.
-It is also a good way to make sure that they have covered all of the grade-level material during the school year to have better placement and better classes which would make a huge difference in their school performance.
+Our educational consultants and tutors make sure that they have covered all of the grade-level material during the school year to have better placement and better classes which would make a huge difference in their school performance.
 It allows them to learn valuable test-taking skills which could be very valuable throughout their academic career.
+We also help families prepare for the admission interview by giving them tips and crafting relevant and authentic responses to potential questions.